Driving a car without functionally brakes is really stupid.

 The primary function of the braking system is to bring the car to a complete halt at high speeds.
 You do this by pressing on the brake pedal.
-A hydraulic system will be activated and brake fluid will flow to the calipers hence helping the brake pads clap on the rotors.
+A hydraulic system will be activated and brake fluid will flow to the calipers; hence, helping the brake pads clap on the rotors.

 In some cars, brake boosters will be used to help the car stop faster.
 The boosters ensure that the driver uses minimal effort when applying the brakes.
-Modern cars all have Anti-Braking System (ABS).
+Modern cars all have anti-braking system (ABS).

-The ABS is an electronic system that uses wheel sensors to know the amount of pressure to be supplied to the wheels.
+The ABS is an electronic system that uses wheel sensors to identify the amount of pressure to be supplied to the wheels.
 ABS works with the onboard computer and traction control systems to help the driver maneuver the car during slips and unfavorable driving conditions.

 The handbrake prevents the car from rolling when the car is at a complete halt.
 In extreme circumstances, the driver can use the handbrake to stop the car when the brakes fail.

-The front brakes often play a bigger role in bringing the car to a halt than the rear ones.
+The front brakes often play a greater role in bringing the car to a halt than the rear ones.
 This does not mean you should replace one and ignore the other.
-Whenever you engage the brakes force is shifted forward and this puts more pressure on the front brakes.
+Whenever you engage the brakes, force is shifted forward and this puts more pressure on the front brakes.
 This is the reason you will find drum brakes on the rear and disc brakes on the front.

 Signs that your brakes need some maintenance

-Brake pedal remaining down: Whenever you press the brake pedal down it should automatically come up after you let go.
+Brake pedal remaining down: Whenever you press the brake pedal down, it should automatically come up after you let go.
 This is because the braking system uses hydraulic fluid to operate.
 If your braking system is not working well then the braking pedal will remain down even after use.

-Car shifting fast after braking: When you have sticky brake calipers the car will shift to the left or right whenever you press the brake pedal.
+Car shifting fast after braking: When you have sticky brake calipers, the car will shift to the left or right whenever you press the brake pedal.
 This is a sign you have problems with the caliper bolts, pistons, hose or slides.
 These should be checked immediately and replaced.

 Brake fluid leakages: You cannot drive a car that has leaking braking fluid.
 The fluid is vital for maintaining the cars braking hydraulic system.
-If you notice some fluid under the car’s wheels then you could be leaking brake fluid.
+If you notice some fluid under the car’s wheels, then you could be leaking brake fluid.
 Take your car to a mechanic immediately before you are involved in a road accident.

 Difficulty getting the car to a halt: This is the most obvious symptom of faulty brakes.
 If you have difficulty stopping the car even after pressing the brake pedal, it could be that your brake pads are worn out.
 The brake fluid could also be leaking.

-Grinding metal noise: If you notice that your car is producing high pitched sounds whenever you apply brakes it could be that the pads are worn out and the thin sheet underneath them is coming into contact with the rotors.
-It also is caused by sticking brake calipers.
+Grinding metal noise: If you notice that your car is producing high pitched sounds whenever you apply brakes, it could be that the pads are worn out and the thin sheet underneath them is coming into contact with the rotors.
+It is also caused by sticking brake calipers.
 The sound is both irritating and embarrassing.